Nageo/HomeAutomation/README.md

 # HomeAutomation
 A simple headless automation service for your home.
-The REST/Web Server who runs this project will be https://github.com/tomkuijsten/restup
+The REST/Web Server who runs this project is https://github.com/tomkuijsten/restup

 ##### Currently Working
  * Home API for switching radio outlets